cheat/cheat/README.md

 Installing
 ----------
-`cheat` has no dependencies.
 To install it, download the executable from the [releases][] page and place it on your `PATH`.

 Alternatively, if you have [go][] installed, you may install `cheat` using `go